 It’s been a year since the nightingale of India left her mortal abode.
 However, Lata Mangeshkar left a musical legacy for music lovers across language and regional barriers.

-Lata started her career in the 1940s.
-Lata’s first major break was with the song ‘Dil Mera Toda, Mujhe Kahin Ka Na Chhora’, for the movie ‘Majboor’ in 1948.
-The song became her first big breakthrough film hit and after that, she recorded ‘Uthaye ja unke sitam’ for ‘Andaz’ and Aayega Aanewala for ‘Mahal’ in 1949, which sealed her destiny forever.
+Lata Mangeshkar started her career in the 1940s.
+Her first major break was with the song ‘Dil Mera Toda, Mujhe Kahin Ka Na Chhora’, for the movie ‘Majboor’ in 1948.
+The song became her first big breakthrough film hit, and after that, she recorded ‘Uthaye ja unke sitam’ for ‘Andaz’ and Aayega Aanewala for ‘Mahal’ in 1949, which sealed her destiny forever.

-There was also the classic movie ‘Aradhana’ (1969) that had the famous Chanda Hai Tu Mera Suraj Hai Tu and Kora Kagaz Tha Yeh Man Mera, immortalised by Mangeshkar.
-During this era, Lata released her patriotic single ‘Ae mere watan ke logo’ which is etched in everyone’s mind.
+There was also the classic movie ‘Aradhana’ (1969) that had the famous Chanda Hai Tu Mera Suraj Hai Tu and Kora Kagaz Tha Yeh Man Mera, immortalised by Lata Mangeshkar.
+During this era, Lata Mangeshkar released her patriotic single ‘Ae mere watan ke logo’, which is etched in everyone’s mind.

 The songs of ‘Hum Aapke Hain Kaun…!’
-(1994) including Didi Tera Devar Deewana, Ye Mausam Ka Jaadu, Maye Ni Maye, Joote Dedo, Paise Lelo, Hum Aapke Hain Koun, Lo Chali Main, Dhiktana proved she can sing almost anything!
-There was also the hits of ‘Jab Pyaar Kisise Hota Hai’ (1998) including Madhosh Dil Ki Dhadkan, Is Dil Mein Kya Ha.
+(1994), including Didi Tera Devar Deewana, Ye Mausam Ka Jaadu, Maye Ni Maye, Joote Dedo, Paise Lelo, Hum Aapke Hain Koun, Lo Chali Main, Dhiktana proved she can sing almost anything!
+There were also the hits of ‘Jab Pyaar Kisise Hota Hai’ (1998), including Madhosh Dil Ki Dhadkan, Is Dil Mein Kya Ha.